topo-gps/ios-manual/en/waypoint_edit.rst

    :width: 320px
    :alt: Empty photos screen Topo GPS

-   *The photos screen if no photos are added to the waypoint.*
+   *The photos screen if the waypoint does not have photos.*

 In the bottom toolbar of the photos screen you can find three buttons:

 - *Map button*: If you press this button you can import photos from your photo library to the waypoint.
 - *Camera button*: If you press this button the camera will be opened.
 If you take a photo it will be added to the waypoint.
 You could also use Menu > Camera for this, then a waypoint is automatically created at your current location and the taken photo is added to it.
-- *Trash button*: Allows you to remove a photo from a waypoint.
+- *Trash button*: If you press this button you can remove the currently displayed photo from a waypoint.

+If you have made changes to the photos of a waypoint you have to press 'Done' on the top right to save the changes.
+If you press 'Cancel' the photos will not be modified.

 As an example we now will add a photo of ’Stonehenge’ from our photo library by pressing the map icon.
 An example of the screen that appears is displayed below: